Are you scoring in the 600-750 range on SAT Reading + Writing? Do you want to raise that score as high as possible - to a perfect 800?

 Second, you need to take notes on vocab words that you don't know that you see in your practice questions.
 Don't just focus on the right answers - understand the definition of wrong answers as well.

 Only take notes from official SAT tests.
 It's hard to predict what words the SAT will use, and the SAT doesn't often repeat words from previous tests.
-But the official free practice tests or from the Official Study Guide that we integrate in our PrepScholar program are the best sources.
+But the official free practice tests from the Official Study Guide that we integrate in our PrepScholar program are the best sources.

 Strategy 9B: Don't Spend Time Reading Books or Magazines